don-makav3li666/Online-Retail-Analysis/README.md

 Filtered out rows with null or missing values, particularly in CustomerID and Product_Description

-Filtered out transactions with negative or zero quantities/unit price to focus on valid purchases
+Filtered out transactions with negative or zero quantities/unit price which were as a result of returned or damaged products, so as to focus on valid purchases

-Filtered out rows with incosistent values in StockCodes such that focus was on only codes with 5-digits
+Filtered out rows with incosistent values (indicating returned or damaged products) in StockCodes such that focus was on only codes with 5-digits

 Analytical Approach: